 Why do we need a core model?

-Or you can have the same data as attributes in a Python object:
+And here is the same data represented as attributes in Python objects:

-Attributes as “fields” in a core model component (Python object)
+Attributes as “fields” in a core model component Thermal plant

 {plant 1: